RedTurtle/deployments.buildout.production/README.md

 [initscript]
 name = www.example.com
 ```
+The default is to take buildout folder name.

 If you want supervisord to run as a different user,
 modify `supervisord-user` in the `[supervisor]` section, e.g.: